idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Generalists - 99% of time

-1. Industry changes to much.
+1. Industry changes too much.
-2. Mostly about Architecture/Design and SDL and coding, domain and language easy to learn.
+2. Mostly about Architecture/Design and SDL and coding, domain and language are easy to learn.

 Specialist - 1% on very specific teams.

 1. File system
-2. Distributed system transaction processing.
+2. Distributed system transaction processing
 3. Firmware engineers

 Want full stack teams: